hkhasib/Medical-Search-Engine-and-Appointment-System-in-PHP-Laravel/README.md

+# Medical Search Engine & Appointment System in PHP Laravel</h1>

+This a project based on Laravel 8 and compatible with PHP 8.
+Here, Users can search for doctors by using name, designation, disease name and symtoms.
+This project may help the beginners to understand some basics of Laravel as well as unlock some new ideas.

 ## About Medical Search Engine & Appointment System

 This is a Doctor Search Engine & Appointment System built using laravel or PHP.
 Currently, The initial version has the following features: